Skip to Content

 2. If a data lake is not already present, add one using one of the three methods previously described.

-Take note when creating the data lake that the administration user is HDLADMIN.
+Take note that when creating the data lake Relational Engine instance, the administration user is HDLADMIN.

 The HDLADMIN user has a login policy that enforces the update of the password after 180 days.

-3. As this instance is a free tier or trial account, set allowed connections to Allow all IP addresses so that client applications can connect from any IP address.
+3. If this instance is a free tier or trial instance or a test instance, set allowed connections to Allow all IP addresses so that client applications can connect from any IP address.

 Allowed connections

-4. After a while, press the Refresh button or enable auto-refresh and the status should change from CREATING to RUNNING once the instance has been created.
+4. Press the Refresh button or enable auto-refresh and wait for the status to change from CREATING to RUNNING.

 data lake running